 My name is Corrie Macleod and I am a new Student Fellow working with BILT!
 I am a final year Masters of Liberal Arts student majoring in Anthropology.
 After my degree, I hope to pursue an interdisciplinary research project examining the representation of transcultural identity and race in contemporary fiction.
 I first wanted to get involved with BILT to feel more engaged with my university community and to learn bout about the pedagogical structure of tertiary education.

 During my time at Bristol, I found that my most memorable learning experiences in the classroom always involved a dynamic relationship between my peers and my lecturers.
-The perfect recipe for an enriching learning experience would strike a perfect balance between sharing and absorbing new knowledge of disciplines and subjects, and having dynamic and engaging conversations with students who shared the same academic curiosity and interests that I do.
+The perfect recipe for an enriching learning experience would strike a balance between sharing and absorbing new knowledge of disciplines and subjects, and having dynamic and engaging conversations with students who shared the same academic curiosity and interests that I do.

 As a student fellow, I will be working on Project 3- ‘Empowering Students to Impact their Teaching and Learning’ – with my colleague (and friend) Phoebe Graham.
 Having just come back from our year abroad, we hope to bring fresh, new and international (!) perspectives on education.
 Through our project, we would like to learn and understand: i) How we can help students gain more authorship over their degrees and ii) How can we enhance their university experience to make it an enriching academic experience?